 CAD started a community school in Peas in 2002 and, although the conditions were very poor, it was well attended.
 The government then saw that there were enough children in this area to merit a government school.
-This was opened in 2012 and is now attended by 152 children.
-Another 30 children will start at Peas Primary School in 2015 - 2016.
+This was opened in 2012 and is now (2023) attended by 235 children(including 195 girls).

 The CAD community school was very poor quality but the students were enthusiastic.

 | The new classroom built by MOE in 2012

 New school built in 2012.
 In 2016 three more classrooms were built by ARUPE (Spain)) giving a total of 6 classrooms plus one office and library.